1. Meet the Norwegian people

 The fresh food would normally be served as part of the nattmal and tended to consist of stewed vegetables and meat.
 Since Vikings tended to be located near the Norwegian coast, a lot of their meat options consisted of various types of fish.
 These dishes would then be served alongside a heaping amount of mead or ale.

-Whatever portions of the meal were not eaten would then be set aside and stored in a cooler part of the household—since refrigeration technology had not yet been created—where it could be reheated and eaten the next morning for dagmal.
+Whatever portions of the meal were not eaten would then be set aside and stored in a cooler part of the household where it could be reheated and eaten the next morning for dagmal.
 Therefore, the dagmal would largely consist of the leftover stew and would be accompanied by bread, which was usually homemade rye bread, and various types of fruit such as cloudberries.

 How Vikings Prepared Their Food